brevzin/cpp_proposals/2996_reflection/reflection.md

   typename S<T>;            // required valid ([temp.names]) template-id;
                             // fails if T::type does not exist as a type to which 0 can be implicitly converted typename Ref<T>;          // required alias template substitution, fails if T is void
-+ typename [:T::r1:];       // fails if T::r is not a reflection of a type
++ typename [:T::r1:];       // fails if T::r1 is not a reflection of a type
 + typename [:T::r2:]<int>;  // fails if T::r2 is not a reflection of a template T for
 +                           // which T<int> is a type
 };